Rant on Kindleboards or Kboards Writer’s Cafe and a Warning to Authors

 Strandberg, predictably, is also being attacked by Kboards Writer’s Cafe regulars at his own blog. who are chastizing him and giving all kinds of unsolicited advice on what he should do.
 This is so typical.
 How dare he express an opinion about something that differs from that of the narcissistic/sycophantic herd!
 He has my deepest sympathy.

-Also – and this is a sparkling gem – one of my own particularly vicious attackers last year on this forum admits that she has targeted people she didn’t like.
-Yes… it’s a confession!
-After so much denial of wrong-doing last year.
+Also – and this is a sparkling gem – one of the particularly vicious attackers on this forum admits that she has targeted people she didn’t like.
+Yes… it’s a confession! – after so many denials of wrong-doing.
 Here’s a screenshot:

 A whole bunch of the usual tormenters’ hideous faces are showing up on this thread.
 And, at least, a couple of these people admit in their posts that they are not doing well – really have little if anything to contribute to any discussion about success at publishing or writing.
 (Of course, they don’t – because they spend their time hanging out on this board – just lying in wait like a spider in a web – for the purpose of attacking anyone who they perceive as having a modicum of success.
 That’s exactly what happened to me.)
 There is a certain long-standing core group there who seems to thrive on any kind of strife.
 They get a psychopathic joy out of causing pain in new posters who wander in who are already dealing with a problem – – be it a writing or publishing problem or being harassed by others at the forum and they just pile on top one after the other.